farhan212004/Regression_model.1/README.md

-# Regression Model
+# Linear Regression Models

-This repository contains my **Linear Regression model** built using **Python and scikit-learn**.
+This repository contains multiple Linear Regression projects implemented using Python and scikit-learn.
-The model is used to **predict salary based on years of experience**.

-## Overview
+## Projects
-- Simple Linear Regression for salary prediction
+- Salary Prediction using Years of Experience
-- Trained using scikit-learn
+- Housing Price Prediction using house features
-- Data visualization included

-## Libraries Used
-- Python
-- NumPy
-- Pandas
-- Matplotlib
-- Scikit-learn
+Each project demonstrates data preprocessing, model training, prediction, and visualization.